 Despite the fact that Performance Lab had by that time already accumulated skills in testing SAP systems, this project also had problems.

-As with the first load testing project for Cherkizovo, the customer's system was still in development when the project started.
+As with the first load testing SAP application, the customer’s system was still in development when the project started.
 So we again had to perform individual stages of the project several times.

-Moreover, the system actually had to be adjusted to support load testing, which required us to establish effective communication with the developers.
+Moreover, the system actually had to be adjusted to support load testing in SAP, which required us to establish effective communication with the developers.

 The situation was complicated by the project’s late start as well as the fact that we handed over part of the work to the customer, who, as it turned out, did not have the knowledge and skills required to accomplish that work.
 These difficulties required the utmost concentration of our efforts and well thought-out time management.